Artentus/a32emu/README.md

-# About the A32
+## About A32

-The A32 is a very simple 32 bit RISC CPU intended to be run as a softcore on an FPGA.
+A32 is a simple 32 bit RISC instruction set targeted towards FPGA softcore implementations.

-The specifics on how the CPU works can be found in /doc.
+This repository contains an emulator for the A32-RP, the reference pipelined softcore implementation of A32.
-In /asm are customasm definitions of the instruction set as well as some basic routines for interacting with on-chip IO devices.
+The A32 reference assembler and instruction set documentation can be found at https://github.com/Artentus/a32asm.